 In the hands of its previous owner, Page’s longtime friend and Yardbirds bandmate Jeff Beck, this special Tele boasted a White Blonde finish, a maple neck and a slab rosewood fingerboard.
 As a prized piece of Beck’s rig, he played it often during his 1965-66 stint in the Yardbirds – a stint he landed after Page endorsed him to fill Eric Clapton’s slot after he left the band.

 Beck felt it was important to acknowledge the pivotal role Page played in launching his career.

 “I was still living with my parents at the time in Epsom,” Page said.
 “And I looked out the window and I saw that it was a- a blue Corvette Stingray outside.
 Jeff’s coming out, and he's holding this guitar.
 He's kind of always come to have a play, but he knocks on the door and said, ‘Here, this is yours.’

-He gave me the Telecaster that he'd been using and said, ‘This- this is yours for getting me in the Yardbirds.’
+He gave me the Telecaster that he'd been using and said, ‘This is yours for getting me in the Yardbirds.’
 I was obviously very moved by that.”

 Page would soon join Beck in the Yardbirds on bass, before taking over on guitar when Beck left in 1966.

-Still the magic remained – this legendary Tele became Page’s go-to guitar and the main instrument he used on Led Zeppelin I.
+This truly magical Tele became Page’s go-to guitar and the main instrument he used during Led Zeppelin’s nascent days as they were recording the seminal album Led Zeppelin I.